Background pattern

 If you take more Fycompa than you should

 If you have taken more Fycompa than you should, consult your doctor immediately.
-You may experience drowsiness, agitation, aggressive behavior, and decreased level of consciousness.
+You may experience dizziness, agitation, aggressive behavior, and decreased level of consciousness.

 If you forget to take Fycompa

--If you forget to take Fycompa, wait until it is time to take the next dose and continue as usual.
+• If you forget to take Fycompa, wait until it is time for your next dose and then continue as usual.

--If you have missed less than 7 days of Fycompa treatment, continue taking the daily dose as originally indicated by your doctor.
+• If you have missed less than 7 days of treatment with Fycompa, continue taking the daily dose as originally instructed by your doctor.

--If you have missed more than 7 days of Fycompa treatment, consult your doctor immediately.
+• If you have missed more than 7 days of treatment with Fycompa, consult your doctor immediately.

-Take Fycompa for the recommended time by your doctor.
-Do not interrupt treatment unless your doctor advises you to.
-Your doctor may gradually reduce your dose to prevent seizures from returning or worsening.
+Take Fycompa for the time recommended by your doctor.
+Do not stop treatment unless your doctor advises you to.
+Your doctor may gradually reduce your dose to avoid seizures (convulsions) from returning or worsening.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.